patrick-kidger/mkposters/README.md

 ...whatever you want in the right column...
 ```

-Each section can/should be Markdown formatted.
-Each `--split--` means that as a literal string.

-#### Command line
+3. Build poster

 Run from the directory containing `foo`:
 ```
 bash> python -m mkposters foo
 ```

-#### Viewing poster
+4. View poster

-You can view your poster by running the above command, and then navigating to `localhost:8000/poster.html`.
+Now open Firefox (*not* Chrome etc.) and navigate to `localhost:8000/poster.html`.

-Note that the layout will be based on your current browser window and may differ from the PDF version, so it's usually best to look at the PDF preview instead.
-On that note:
+What you see will be based on the size of your current browser window and may differ from the PDF version.
+So next hit `Control-P` and select "Save to PDF".
+What you see in the print preview is what you'll actually end up with!

+Make all your edits until you're happy with the result.
+Now let's save the result to PDF.

-#### Saving to PDF
+5. Save to PDF

-Saving to PDF can be quite finickity, and in general depends on choice of browser etc. (For what it's worth the following is tested on Windows 10, with the above Linux stuff running on Ubuntu 20.04 on WSL2.)
+Saving to PDF can be quite finickity, and in general depends on choice of browser etc. (For what it's worth the following is tested using Firefox on Windows 10 with `mkposters` running on Ubuntu 20.04 on WSL2.)

-View the poster as above. **Make sure to use Firefox.**

-Print the page.
-Select:
+In the print dialog window we opened above:
 - Destination: "Save to PDF". **Do not use "Microsoft Print to PDF".**
 - Orientation: (portrait or landscape, as desired)
 - Pages: Custom: 1
-- Paper size: (whatever is desired)
+- Paper size: (whatever is desired; current styling works best on paper roughly A4 sized)
 - Margins: None
 - Options: uncheck "Print headers and footers"

-Using other browsers (e.g. Chrome) or other PDF exporters (e.g. WeasyPrint) can introduce a variety of issues, such as saving text as images (which are unselectable in the PDF, and appear slightly pixelated), or missing parts of the styling, or having faded colours (looking at you, Chrome).
+**Once again, make sure you're using Firefox.** Using other browsers (e.g. Chrome) or other PDF exporters (e.g. WeasyPrint) can introduce a variety of issues, such as saving text as images (which are unselectable in the PDF, and appear slightly pixelated), missing parts of the styling, or having faded colours (looking at you, Chrome).

 ## Functionality

+Mkposters comes with a few extra pieces of functionality built in.

 #### Icons